AstrumU/graphql-authz/README.md

 } as const;
 ```

-Alternatively you can create rule as a class
+Alternatively you can create a rule as a class
   ```ts
   import { PreExecutionRule } from "@graphql-authz/core";